nsrr/apoe-documentation/pages/README.md

 [EDF signal data](:files_path:/original) (including EEG) are available for 712 subjects, with files named according to participants' ApoE ID ([apoe_id](:variables_path:/apoe_id)).
 Data were captured using Sandman Elite digital sleep software and Sandman SD32+ amplifiers.

-Scored Sleep annotation files are available for all subjects, with each 30-second epoch scored by hand according to the Rechtschaffen and Kales criteria (Rechtschaffen A, Kales A, editors.
+Scored sleep annotation files (.STA) are available for all subjects, with each 30-second epoch scored by hand according to the Rechtschaffen and Kales criteria (Rechtschaffen A, Kales A, editors.
 Los Angeles: Brain Information Service/Brain Research Institute, University of California; 1968.
 A manual of standardized terminology, techniques and scoring system of sleep stages in human subjects).

-Hypopneas were defined as a ≥30% reduction in nasal pressure signal excursions and associated ≥4% desaturation or arousal.
+Hypopneas were defined as a ≥ 30% reduction in nasal pressure signal excursions and associated ≥ 4% desaturation or arousal.
 The hypopnea definition is similar to the alternate AASM 2007 or Chicago criteria.

-EDF files can be linked to the Scored Sleep files by the ApoE ID in the filename.
-The variable **apoe_edf_date** is rounded to the first of the study month.
+EDF files can be linked to the annotation files by the ApoE ID in the filename.
+The variable [apoe_edf_date](:variables_path:/apoe_edf_date) is rounded to the first of the study month.

-The Scored Sleep files contain 2 columns: 1) sleep/wake period number and 2) sleep staging code.

 <details>
   <summary>View sleep staging codes (.STA files):</summary>